Men have been entertained by the spirit of a prostitute.

 Employees hear their name being called as they go about their jobs on the third floor, and throughout the hotel as well.

 Oh yes indeed!

-Entities still enjoy the hotel, especially the third floor, a hotbed of activity.
+Spirits still enjoy the hotel, especially the third floor, a hotbed of activity.
 These entities are basically well-behaved, though some are a bit mischievous and perhaps a bit nosey, but mean no harm to the living.

 11 Howell Avenue

 The Copper Queen Hotel can be found in the town of Bisbee, which is 95-100 miles southeast of Tucson on Arizona Route 80, just 20 miles away from Tombstone.
 Bisbee is a high dessert community nestled in the Mule mountains,which has an elevation is 5,300 feet.
 Bisbee has the advantage of being 10 to 15 degrees cooler than Tucson or Phoenix, cities which are located on the flat lands.